 How to Connect

 - Firstly, open the external part of your computer or your computer case to get access to the motherboard and the hard drive connections.
 You may need a screwdriver or may not need

-- Find the hard drive connections upon the motherboard and install the suitable converter.
+- Find the hard drive connections upon the motherboard and install a suitable converter.
 You can easily do it by just plugging in the connector simply without using any extra tool.
 You might hear a sound of click while placing it.

-- You have to install the hard drive into open hard drive area or bay.
+- You have to install the hard drive into an open hard drive area or bay.
 This depends on the type of computer case.
 It usually requires just a little sliding into an open bay and normally a very simple procedure.

 - Then, to the hard drive connection point, attach the free end of the converter cable.
 Depending on the connection point, sometimes it will be necessary to attach the free end of the cable to the IDE cable.

 - Lastly, close your computer case.
 After plugging in power supply, boot your computer.
 There might be some last setup procedures that’ll take place at the time of the boot process, if either your IDE drive is somehow new or has no data stored on it.
-You should always follow any on-screen In most of the cases, no additional set up is usually necessary and you will find the drive simply available for storage use.
+You should always follow any on-screen In most cases, no additional set up is usually necessary and you will find the drive simply available for storage use.